 The Walk to End Racism is a crucial step we can all take together towards eliminating racism.

-This event will take place on Tuesday, April 23rd, with the walk beginning at 12:25 p.m. (check-in time) starting from the YWCA Main Office Building (401 Douglas Street) and concluding at City Hall (233 E. Washington Street).
+This event took place on Tuesday, April 23rd, with the walk starting from the YWCA Main Office Building (401 Douglas Street) and concluding at City Hall (233 E. Washington Street).

 Thank you to our 2024 sponsors!